 Timely event: Increasing sell-side coverage, managing volatility or getting the messaging right have always been a challenge for small companies.
 The economic fallout from Covid-19 means small caps are even more at risk when it comes to attracting the attention of investors and analysts in the coming months.
 With the year-end fast approaching, this event is perfectly positioned to help you take stock of the year-to-date, refocus and plan for 2020-2021

-Benchmarking: it is a great opportunity to evaluate where you stand in comparison to your peers, how other small cap companies have managed and overcome similar situations
+Benchmarking: it is a great opportunity to evaluate where you stand in comparison to your peers, how other small cap companies have managed and overcome similar challenges

-Run lean: learn how to have maximum strategic impact with limited resources – do more with less, learn how seasoned IR professionals prioritise their team
+Run lean: learn how to have a maximum strategic impact with limited resources – do more with less, learn how seasoned IR professionals prioritize their team